facelessuser/coloraide/docs/src/markdown/interpolation.md

 > [!success] Linear interpolation is registered in `Color` by Default

-One of the most common, and easiest ways to interpolate data between two points is to use linear interpolation.
+One of the most common, and easiest, ways to interpolate data between two points is to use linear interpolation.
 An easy way of thinking about this concept is to imagine drawing a straight line that connects two colors within a color space.
 We could then navigate along that line and return colors at different points to simulate mixing colors at various percentages or return the whole range and create a continuous, smooth gradient.